IPVERSE (IPV) Price Reaches $0.0023 on Exchanges

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-IPVERSE was first traded on February 7th, 2022.
+IPVERSE’s genesis date was February 7th, 2022.
 IPVERSE’s total supply is 3,000,000,000 tokens.
-The official website for IPVERSE is ipverse.io.
+IPVERSE’s official website is ipverse.io.
 IPVERSE’s official Twitter account is @ipverse and its Facebook page is accessible here.

 IPVERSE uses blockchain-based NFT technology to give new value to intellectual property rights, a blockchain-based intellectual property trading platform that provides and protects creators’ creative and personal information.
 The platforms goal is to create a world where everyone can easily trade IPs in various fields such as art, culture, and technology.”